SAP/openui5-docs/docs/Creating_a_Simple_Square_Control_9a6100b.md

       // the part creating the HTML:
-      renderer : function(oRm, oControl) { // static function, so use the given "oControl" instance
+      renderer : {
-                                           // instead of "this" in the renderer function

-          oRm.write("<div");
-          oRm.writeControlData(oControl);  // writes the Control ID and enables event handling - important! oRm.addStyle("width", oControl.getSize());  // write the Control property size; the Control has validated it
-                                                      // to be a CSS size
+                                               // instead of "this" in the render function oRm.openStart("div", oControl);  // creates the root element incl. the Control ID and enables event handling - important! oRm.style("width", oControl.getSize());  // write the Control property size; the Control has validated it to be a CSS size oRm.style("height", oControl.getSize());
-          oRm.addStyle("height", oControl.getSize());
-          oRm.writeStyles();
-          oRm.addClass("mySquare");        // add a CSS class for styles common to all Control instances oRm.writeClasses();              // this call writes the above class plus enables support
+              oRm.class("mySquare");           // add a CSS class for styles common to all Control instances oRm.openEnd();                   // this call writes the above class plus enables support
                                                // for Square.addStyleClass(...)

-          oRm.write(">");
-          oRm.writeEscaped(oControl.getText()); // write another Control property, with protection
+              oRm.text(oControl.getText());    // write another Control property, with protection against cross-site-scripting oRm.close("div");
-                                                // against cross-site-scripting
-          oRm.write("</div>");
+          }
       },